bepragma-ai/fastpg/docs/examples/advanced-usage.md

     return department
 ```

-`ASYNC_DB_WRITE.transaction()` supports async context managers, decorators, or
+`Transaction.atomic()` supports async context managers, decorators, or manual
-manual begin/commit calls.
-In every mode, FastPG will roll back the transaction
+begin/commit calls.
+In every mode, FastPG will roll back the transaction if an
-if an exception is raised so partial writes never hit the database.
+exception is raised so partial writes never hit the database.